 A Southern Pacific Adventure: From Chile across the Pacific to Robinson Crusoe Island, Easter Island, Pitcairn Island, and French Polynesia

-Over Christmas 2014 and New Years 2015 Diane and I took a South Pacific cruise on Oceania.
-We flew to Santiago, took a bus to Valparaiso, and embarked from the cruise port.
-Our first stop were the Juan Fernandez Islands, and in particular Robinson Crusoe Island, the later named After Defoe’s novel about the marooned sailor, Alexander Selkirk in the18th century
+Over Christmas 2014 and New Years 2015 Diane and went on a South Pacific cruise with Oceania cruise line.
+We flew to Santiago, took a bus to Valparaiso, and embarked from that Chilean cruise port.
+Our first stop was the Juan Fernandez Islands, and in particular Robinson Crusoe Island, named After Defoe’s novel about the marooned sailor, Alexander Selkirk, in the18th century.

-After several days more at sea we arrived at Easter Island where we spent 2 nights, giving us ample time to visit most of the archaeological sites featuring moai, the enigmatic and collosal stone heads.
+After several more days at sea we arrived at Easter Island where we spent 2 nights, which gave us ample time to visit most of the archaeological sites featuring numerous moai, the enigmatic and colossal stone heads.

 After more days at sea we arrived to Pitcairn Island, which also has an enigmatic history, although it is not archaeological, but sociological.

 Several more days at sea took us to four islands in French Polynesia: Fakarava, Rangirora, Bora Bora, and Tahiti.
 The first two are very flat atolls, and the second two are volcanic with impressive peaks.

 We flew back to Tallahassee from Papeete, Tahiti.
 Ever since we lived in Chile, we’ve wanted to go to Easter Island, and we finally had the opportunity.

 Seeking Diane’s heritage: Slovakian Heritage Tour and Vienna, Austria